phatpsr/fw-assignment/README.md

 ```

 ## D. Share obstacles, problems & solutions
-I've designed to create test scripts at first, but I've stuck with some point.
+I've designed to create test scripts at first, but I was stuck with some point.
    1. I got business requirements with petty of detials.
 So, I decided to test based on positive cases what users can do for get the jobs done!
 It would be better If I have more details of how application works. ie. validation, logic, data
    2. Automated test needs specific expected results.
 So, I have to manual some functions.
 For example ...
       1. Signup Gmail before signup Fastwork because Google needs multi-factor verification.
       2. Search function.
 I have no idea how application works.
 This function gets varity of data.
 I decided just to list the simple cases which user may do.
+   3. Communication - I think I made a bad decision by not asking some question during this challenge. their are so gray and unclear requirements.
+So, I decided to desingnd base on my feeling.

 In conclusion, I’m not so confidence if I must do black-box testing.
 I would appreciate more specific requirements which I can identify expected results.
 (No guess)